Stefan Guzy

 Stefan Guzy (born 1980) is a German poster artist, typographer and manuscript researcher living in Berlin.

 He graduated in visual communication at the Berlin University of the Arts in 2007, having studied with professors like Stefan Sagmeister and Daniela Haufe/Detlef Fiedler.
-The studio "Zwölf" which he founded 2001 with partner Björn Wiede is known for its typographical poster designs for indie rock artists like José González, William Fitzsimmons or Blonde Redhead, which received numerous international awards including "Best Poster 2007" (Art Directors Club), Certificate of Typographic Excellence (Type Directors Club) or AIGA Annual Design Award.
+The studio "Zwölf" which he founded 2001 with partner Björn Wiede is known for its typographical poster designs for indie rock artists like José González, William Fitzsimmons or Blonde Redhead.
 His work has been exhibited at several poster biennials like Toyama (2009), Lahti (2009) and Tehran (2009) among others.

-In 2011 he has been a selected member of the ADC 90th Annual Awards Design jury.
+In 2011 he was a selected member of the ADC 90th Annual Awards Design jury.

 Together with his studio partner Björn Wiede he became a member of Alliance Graphique Internationale in 2016.

 In a study published in 2022, he examined the book transactions of Emperor Rudolf II (1552–1612) and was able to identify a possible previous owner of the famous Voynich manuscript.

+Awards

+The design work of Stefan Guzy and the studio "Zwölf" has been recognized with several international awards: